Not of This Earth (The Damned album): History

+Release

 Much confusion has sprung up about the Not of This Earth/I'm Alright Jack & the Beanstalk album.
 The Damned's official site formerly carried the unhelpful message "Not intended for release in this form" on its discography page on the album, and the music press often referred to 2001's Grave Disorder as the group's first release since Anything in 1986.
 Several sources list it as a compilation album.
+Both versions of the album are listed separately on their official website's discography page with their respective artworks.

+In April 1996, the Marble Orchard label issued the album in the UK, now titled I'm Alright Jack & the Beanstalk (inspired by a phrase used by an acquaintance of Scabies').
+This had apparently been the planned title of the album all along, but had been considered too much of a mouthful for the Japanese market.

+The cover was a 3D lenticular design, using the Japanese artwork as a background for a risqué animation.
+This version of the album was also issued in Germany and Sweden.
+The album also saw a release in the USA in 1996, but this release, on the Cleopatra label, was titled Not of This Earth once again, and featured totally different cover artwork.

 To further the confusion about the album's name, Castle Music reissued it as I'm Alright Jack & the Beanstalk in the USA in 2002, with Imperial doing the same in Japan.
 Recently, thanks to the ease of importing CDs and the rise of internet shopping, copies of the US release of Not of This Earth can be easily found in Europe, with Cleopatra also reissuing the album in The Damned Box Set in 1999 (with the Testify remix EP, and compilation The Chaos Years).

 The Castle release (also reissued in the UK in 2002) featured a non-lenticular sleeve based on the original Japanese artwork, and also included the four tracks cut at the 29 November 1993 Radio 1 session as bonus tracks.

+Reception

+The album was not received well critically nor did the album chart.